Mermaid-Chart/vscode-mermaid-preview/README.md

 ![Support .mmd file extension as Mermaid Markdown file](https://docs.mermaidchart.com/img/plugins/vscode-plugin-file-icons.png)

 ### Smart Auto-Suggest with code snippets
-Now based on the diagram type auto suggestions for code snippets will be triggered on type of “m”, and it will start showing relevant code snippets shorthand, that once selected, will expand to the proper code snippet.
+Now based on the diagram type auto suggestions for code snippets will be triggered on type of "m", and it will start showing relevant code snippets shorthand, that once selected, will expand to the proper code snippet.
 ![Smart Auto-Suggest with code snippets](https://docs.mermaidchart.com/img/plugins/vscode-plugin-code-suggestions.png)

 ### Diagram Help
-If you get stuck with a diagram’s syntax or want to learn about other features for a given diagram, now you can directly access the respective diagram's detailed documentation on the official mermaid.js docs.
+If you get stuck with a diagram's syntax or want to learn about other features for a given diagram, now you can directly access the respective diagram's detailed documentation on the official mermaid.js docs.
 ![Diagram Help](https://docs.mermaidchart.com/img/plugins/vscode-plugin-diagram-help.png)

 ### Advanced Features when linking with MermaidChart